Popular words in English. A list of basic English words for live communication. Greetings and farewells

 have- have

-Verb have means possession of something and is translated by the word "have".
-This verb has a special conjugation scheme that must be memorized:
+Verb have denotes possession of something and is translated by the word "have".
+This verb has a special conjugation scheme that must be remembered:

 I have- I have